DFE-Digital/get-into-teaching-app/app/views/content/returning-to-teaching.md

 ### Reading teachers' stories and tips

-* browse [inspirational stories](/blog/tag/returning-to-teaching) from Stephen, Farooq and Maria who returned to the classroom successfully after a break
 * read up on [teaching interview tips](https://www.teachertoolkit.co.uk/2019/04/04/job-interviews) and get [pointers on remote interviews](/blog/how-to-ace-a-video-interview)

 ### Catching up on changes